How can I find credible sources?

 Beware of bias

-Always evaluate if the source presents clear and unbiased information, or if it aims at persuading you from a specific view.
+Always evaluate if the source presents clear and unbiased information, or if it aims at persuading you to take on a specific point of view.
 A source written from a specific point of view may still be credible, but it can limit the coverage of a topic to a particular side of a debate.
+It's always better to make use of sources that show both sides of the story.